 If you are convicted of carjacking, you face a mandatory minimum of 7 years in prison, and a judge can sentence you up to 21 years in prison.
 If you are convicted of armed carjacking, you face a mandatory minimum of 15 years in prison, and, depending on the circumstances, the judge could sentence you up to 40 years in prison.

 Armed Robbery Charges: What Penalties You Could Be Facing?

 In the District of Columbia, committing armed or aggravated robbery can seriously increase your potential punishment.
 It means a person used a weapon while robbing someone.
-DC does not limit the definition of weapon to just a firearm or knife, any item that could be used as a weapon could potentially enhance your robbery charge to an armed robbery charge.
+DC does not limit the definition of a weapon to just a firearm or knife.
+Any item that could be used as a weapon could potentially enhance your robbery charge to an armed robbery charge.

 If you are convicted, the penalty for armed robbery includes up to 30 years in prison.
 If you have a prior criminal record, the mandatory minimum of armed robbery jail time could also be raised to 5 years in prison.

 If you are facing armed robbery felony charges, your freedom may be at stake.
 A criminal investigation may change your life, even if you are not guilty of the crime you are being accused of.
 Experienced criminal defense attorneys at Scrofano Law PC can build a powerful defense, no matter what are the charges you are facing.
 Contact us today to schedule a confidential consultation regarding your case.

 NEED AN ATTORNEY?